When I return to campus for work, what information will I have to disclose to the University?

 If an employee has no cellphone or internet access, do they still have to answer the screening questions?

 Yes.
 They should either submit their responses in paper format or use the internet when they report at work to complete the questionnaire.
 If the employee answers “yes” to one of the questions in a hard-copy report, the supervisor should immediately share that information with Sindecuse.

-Note that this information is subject to change as state and federal requirements, local public health official guidance, and best practices evolve.
+Note: This information is subject to change as state and federal requirements, local public health official guidance and best practices evolve.